momagic5/cloudcentersuite/Content/Backend Cache/Hazelcast/README.md

 **NOTE** : You can skip the above step, if Docker Client is already installed and running in your machine.
 - You can check , if docker is installed , by running "docker -v"
 - You can check , if docker is running , by executing the command "systemctl status docker"

+Download the ZIP format of hazelcast JAR file ( version: Hazelcast IMDG 3.12.2 ) used to install the hazelcast setup by referring [here](https://hazelcast.org/download/).
+You will obtain a file named hazelcast-3.12.2.zip.
+Unzip the already provided package, named hazelcast_app.zip, and include hazelcast-3.12.2.zip & Zip again.
+This will be your final app package ( hazelcast_app.zip).

 ## Importing the service